Maan Jao Naa: Release

 On 21 November 2017 the film had its trailer released online.
 The film was released in Pakistan on 2 February 2018.
 World television premier of the movie was held by Geo Entertainment on Eid ul Adha 2018.

 Critical reception

-For The Express Tribune, Yusra Jabeen rated 3.5 out of 5 stars and said, "Maan Jao Naa is visually pleasing and demands very little of your mental energy."
+For The Express Tribune, Yusra Jabeen rated the film 3.5 out of 5 stars and said, "Maan Jao Naa is visually pleasing and demands very little of your mental energy."
 Shafiq Ul Hasan rated only 1.5 stars out of 5 and said, "With storytelling that fails to engage, sloppy performances that fail to impress, and pathetic dialogues backed by forgettable music which fails to entertain, Maan Jao Naa is no less than a disaster."
 Umair Sohail of Dunya News said, "It is hard to imagine the reason why one would make such a movie."
 Omair Alavi of VeryFilmi rated 2.5 out of 5 stars and said that the film "fails to impress when it comes to storytelling as whatever happens on the screen used to happen decades ago".
 Hamza Khalid of HIP commented that it "fails at building characters and drags around for way too long."